jessebmiller/dotfiles/README.md

 Folder names and file names are meaningful

-`./declarations` hold all declarations.
-Each is a folder with various declaration types `./packages` hold custom packages that can be installed, removed, listed, and declared
+`./manifests` hold all declarations.
+Each is a folder with manifest types below `./packages` hold custom packages that can be installed, removed, listed, and declared

 Types may be

-`rpm-packages` a list of rpm packages to install `rpm-repos` a list of rpm repositories to add (should this be sysfiles? these go in /etc/yum.repos.d/<repo file>.repo) `rpm-asc` a list of rpm ascs to import
+`rpm-packages` a list of rpm packages to install `rpm-asc` a list of rpm ascs to import
-`homefiles` a directory of stow packages to be stowed relative to $HOME `sysfiles` a directory of stow packages to be stowed relative to /
+`dnf-groups' a list of groups to install with dnf `stow-home` a directory of stow packages to be stowed relative to $HOME `stow-root` a directory of stow packages to be stowed relative to /

 *future work*

-custom packages (for Go, Rust, etc.) will need to implement install, remove, list
+custom packages (for Go, Rust, etc.) will need to implement install, remove, list if a custom package isntalls something with dnf, that could conflict with the rpm packages management

 # Dependency Evaluation Rubric